Datasets

 Tasks can belong to multiple datasets.
 You can create datasets to be targeted eval or training groups.
 For example, you may want to grab 10 tasks from a few different benchmarks to create a composite benchmark.

-There are two ways to use datasets:
+There are three ways to use datasets:

-1. Local datasets: run a local directory of tasks.
+- Local datasets: run a local directory of tasks.

-2. Published datasets: run a dataset from the Harbor registry.
+- Published datasets: run a dataset from the Harbor registry.

 Local datasets